LivingWithHippos/gtranslate-dockerized/README.md

 1. Clone this repo
 2. Check if the default parameters are ok
 3. Remove the comments from the ports section if you want to expose it via a port or leave it if you want to use a reverse proxy
+4. Run `docker-compose build --no-cache` to avoid the docker caching mechanism skipping the git clone step and miss new commits
 4. Run `docker-compose up -d`

 #### Reverse proxy